 In 2016, he opened his own bistrot “La Tavola, il vino e la dispensa di Oliver Glowig”, located in Rome’s Central Market, making his cuisine even more exciting and all-embracing.
 In 2017, he set off on a new adventure in Monte Porzio Catone, a few miles from Rome, where he opened “Barrique by Oliver Glowig”, as part of the wine company Poggio Le Volpi’s estate.
 He worked here as an executive chef until 2020, nominated glowingly in the most important food guides.

 Ambassador of the Italian food culture, Oliver Glowig has always been active as a consultant for Italian and international realities and has been busy forming new pupils to help him in his project of exporting the Mediterranean diet around the world.
-From the restaurant “Primavera by Oliver Glowig” at the Ritz Carlton in Bahrain, to the “Locanda by Oliver Glowig” in Saas Fee in Switzerland, and on to the “Toca” in Toronto – all locations managed by him and focused on the valorization of good raw materials.
-Raw ingredients that are re-interpreted with respect and know-how, and with that exceptional touch of typical Italian creativity that makes the difference – a fundamental element when it is time to come up with new astounding and surprising combinations of ingredients.
+From the restaurant “Primavera by Oliver Glowig” at the Ritz Carlton in Bahrain, to the “Locanda by Oliver Glowig” in Saas Fee in Switzerland, and on to the “Toca” in Toronto, all locations managed by him are focused on the valorisation of good ingredients, which are re-interpreted with respect and know-how.
+That exceptional touch of typical Italian creativity makes the difference, and is a fundamental element for new astounding and surprising combinations of ingredients.